1. User API

 The core API implements all theory described in the paper.
 This section is intended for developers.

 2.1.
-Activation.
+Model.

 This module implements activation functions used by the neural network.